 Your options (and rates) for processing online payments depends on your subscription level.

 Merchants on the Free and Professional plans can process payments only through Square at the typical rate of 2.9% + $0.30 per transaction.

-One of the big advantages of using Square to process payments is their instant deposits.
-Many merchant accounts and payment service providers can take up to 3 business days to make funds available to you.
+One of the big advantages of using Square to process payments is instant deposits.
+Many merchant accounts and payment service providers can take up to three business days to make funds available to you.
 With Square, you can get funds immediately.
 Square also offers a chargeback protection program and does not charge any chargeback fees.
 For more information, read our article on How To Accept Online Payments With Square.

 Customer Service & Technical Support

 Customer support is available to all users, whether you’re on the free plan or a paid plan.
 You can access this support primarily through phone, email, live chat, and the help center.
 Here’s a full list of all your support options:

 - Phone: Phone support is available Mon-Fri 6 AM-6 PM PST and Sat-Sun 8 AM-5 PM PST.